Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Very effective (height-based)

-Exterior doors, laundry rooms, garage access doors, and any door a child must not open unsupervised.
+Exterior doors, laundry rooms, and garage access doors

 Adhesive strap latch